Capture & Analysis Options dialog box settings

 If you select this checkbox, Streamline processes more data, enabling you to zoom in further in the Timeline view.
 By default, the highest resolution in the Timeline view is milliseconds, but with this option enabled, you can zoom in to microsecond bin sizes.

-This option does not affect the data collected during the capture session.
-It only affects the report data automatically generated after the termination of the capture session.
+This option does not affect the data that is collected during the capture session.
+It only affects the report data that is automatically generated after the termination of the capture session.
 This option can be changed when you re-analyze the stored capture data.

-Use this area to explore your file system and define all of the images and libraries that you want to profile.
+Use this area to explore your file system and define the images and libraries that you want to profile.

-The images defined here do not affect the data collected during the capture session.
-They only affect the report data automatically generated after the termination of the capture session.
+The images that you define here do not affect the data that is collected during the capture session.
+They only affect the report data that is automatically generated after the termination of the capture session.
 These images can be changed when you re-analyze the stored capture.

--fno-inlinecompiler setting substantially improves the call path quality.
+-fno-inlinecompiler option substantially improves the call path quality.

-The following buttons are included in the Program Images section of the Capture & Analysis Options dialog box:
+The following buttons are included in the Program Images section:

 - Add ELF Image...